Industrias Aeronáuticas y Mecánicas del Estado: Rastrojero

 The most successful model by IAME was the Rastrojero, a small utility pickup truck with 60,000 units produced.
 The Rastrojero was originally thought as a tractor to replace some cheap units imported from the United States (a total of 2,500 that had been purchased at a low price but were dismissed after a brief period due to multiple failures).
 After the US tractors were retired, Brigadier San Martín (president of IAME) took those tractors to use some of their components to create a new and improved model.
 The results were two vehicles, the Gauchita –a prototype similar to the Station Wagon by American manufacturer Willys– and a pickup (then named "Rastrojero").
 Developed in 1955, the Gauchita was powered with a D4M18 Borgward diesel engine.

 The Rastrojero had a chassis similar to the 1937 Ford with a body similar to the Turismo Carretera cars of the time.
 The load was built in wood, to optimize costs and time.
 The prototypes were released in May 1952, with a huge success so the initial limited production of 2,500 "tractors" became production series.
 In 1955 the Rastrojero was powered with a diesel engine by Borgward.
-Apart of the classic pickup, the Rastrojero had other versions such as a light truck (named "Camión Frontal", produced 1969–79 with the same body than Borgward B611) an omnibus (mainly used as school bus), and a 4-door sedan, the Rastrojero Conosur, specifically designed for use in taxi fleet.
+A part of the classic pickup, the Rastrojero had other versions such as a light truck (named "Camión Frontal", produced 1969–79 with the same body than Borgward B611) an omnibus (mainly used as school bus), and a 4-door sedan, the Rastrojero Conosur, specifically designed for use in taxi fleet.